 Award winning cellist, William Tan, is a 17 year old from Chicago, Illinois.
 William has earned top prizes in numerous national/international competitions.
-He recently received Third Prize at the 2021 Klein International String Competition and was also awarded the Weiss Prize for Best Performance of the Commisioned Work by composer Sakari Dixon Vanderveer.
-In 2020 William won the Music Teachers National Assocation (MTNA) National String Competition and Gold Prize at the 7th Camerata Artist International Competition.
+He received Third Prize at the 2021 Klein International String Competition, including the Weiss Prize for Best Performance of the Commissioned Work by composer Sakari Dixon Vanderveer.
+Other solo wins include Gold Prize at the 2021 Camerata Artists International Competition and First Place at the 2020 Music Teachers National Association (MTNA) National String Competition.
+Most recently, William was a finalist in the Johansen 2022 International Competition and received the Judges Commendation Prize.
 Other notable First Prizes include the Arthur Montzka Young Artists Concerto Competition, Walgreens National Concerto Competition, DePaul Concerto Festival for Young Performers, and Grand Prize in the Enkor International Music Competition.

 William made his solo debut at the Suzuki Association of the Americas National Conference in Minneapolis at age 7.
-He has had numerous solo performances with the Camerata Orchestra of New Jersey, Oistrakh Symphony of Chicago, Kishwaukee Symphony Orchestra, and Lakeview Orchestra.
+More recently, he has been a soloist with numerous orchestras including performances of the Dvorak Cello Concerto in B Minor with the Camerata Orchestra of New Jersey and Lakeview Orchestra of Chicago, Elgar’s Cello Concerto in E Minor with the Oistrakh Symphony of Chicago and Kishwaukee Symphony, and Shostakovic Cello Concerto No.1 with the DuPage Symphony Orchestra.

-During summers he has attended various music programs including the Meadowmount School of Music, Music@Menlo, Orford Music Academy, and the Amit Peled Cello Academy.
+During summers he has attended various music programs including the Yellow Barn Young Artists Program, Music@Menlo's Young Performers Program, the Meadowmount School of Music, Orford Music Academy and the Amit Peled Cello Academy.

-In addition to being a cellist, William is a writer, varsity policy debater, and an editor for his school's newspaper, the U-High Midway.
+In addition to being a cellist, William is a writer, varsity policy debater, and editor-in-chief of his school newspaper, the U-High Midway.